J4yDubsHome/aqualogic/README.md

 Forked from https://github.com/swilson/aqualogic.
 This fork uses a script on a EW11 to handle the timing of the fram sends locally instead of over the network.

 - Removed keep_alive and retry code.
-This is done on a script on the EW11
+This is done on a script on the EW11.
   - Script from https://www.troublefreepool.com/threads/aql-ps-8-remote-emulator-app.244915/
-- Added Unique_id to switched and sensors so that they can be edited in the HA UI
+- Added unique_id to switches and sensors so that they can be edited in the HA UI.
-- Added service, menu, up, down, plus, minus switches
+- Added service, menu, up, down, plus, minus switches.
-- Added display sensor
+- Added display sensor.
-- Migrated in code from other forks (heater stuff is untested in this fork)
+- Migrated in code from other forks (heater stuff is untested in this fork).
-- Added more error handling
+- Added more error handling.
-- Commented out web server code
+- Commented out web server code.
-- Other small tweaks
+- Other small tweaks.
+- This fork is for a P4, but you can change to a P8 in the core.py.
+Look at get_key_event_frame().
 ----
 A python library to interface with Hayward/Goldline AquaLogic/ProLogic pool controllers.
 Based on Goldline prototol decoding work done by draythomp (http://www.desert-home.com/p/swimming-pool.html).
 Used by the [Home Assistant AquaLogic component](https://www.home-assistant.io/components/aqualogic/).